 The initiating NG-RAN node1 may include the PRACH Configuration IE (for served E-UTRA cells) or the NR Cell PRACH Configuration IE (for served NR cells) or the NPRACH Configuration IE (for served NB-IoT cells) in the XN SETUP REQUEST message.
 The candidate NG-RAN node2 may also include the PRACH Configuration IE (for served E-UTRA cells) or NR Cell PRACH Configuration IE (for served NR cells) or the NPRACH Configuration IE (for served NB-IoT cells) in the XN SETUP RESPONSE message.
 The NG-RAN node receiving the IE may use this information for RACH optimisation.

 The XN SETUP REQUEST message may contain for each cell served by NG-RAN node1 NPN related broadcast information.
 The XN SETUP RESPONSE message may contain for each cell served by NG-RAN node2 NPN related broadcast information.

+The XN SETUP REQUEST message may contain for each cell served by NG-RAN node1 supported MBS ID list information.
+The XN SETUP RESPONSE message may contain for each cell served by NG-RAN node2 supported MBS ID list information.

-If the SFN Offset IE is included in the XN SETUP REQUEST or XN SETUP RESPONSE message, the receiving NG-RAN node shall, if supported, use this information to deduce the SFN0 time offset of the reported cell.The receiving NG-RAN node shall consider the received SFN Offset IE content valid until reception of an update of the IE for the same cell(s).
+Note: Naming of MBS ID is ffs.If the SFN Offset IE is included in the XN SETUP REQUEST or XN SETUP RESPONSE message, the receiving NG-RAN node shall, if supported, use this information to deduce the SFN0 time offset of the reported cell.The receiving NG-RAN node shall consider the received SFN Offset IE content valid until reception of an update of the IE for the same cell(s).

 <<<<<<<<<<<<<<<<<<<< Next Change >>>>>>>>>>>>>>>>>>>>